 Construction of the Project is likely to occur in stages as urbanisation of the surrounding area occurs or is confirmed to occur.
 For some parts of the Project, construction could be several years into the future.
 Therefore, receivers are likely to have changed and there could potentially be new receivers in the vicinity of the Project due to increased development.
-Construction noise and vibration levels will therefore need to be re-considered when the CNVMP is prepared to take account of these receivers also.
+Construction noise and vibration effects will therefore need to be recalculated at the time of construction to take account of these receivers also.